 How to Increase Buyer Rapport on the Telephone

-I run a lot of telemarketing training and one of the most common questions that comes up in terms of desired outcomes from the course is ‘How do I generate and keep buyer interest?’
+I run a lot of telemarketing training and one of the most common questions that come up in terms of desired outcomes from the course is ‘How do I generate and keep buyer interest?’

 I could flippantly answer, and sometimes do say, that the answer is that you need to tell them something of interest.
 The end!
 In many ways, I could genuinely end this blog here.
 But that wouldn’t be helpful, would it?